ansible/ansible-collection-memsource/roles/post_translation/README.md

 Ansible Playbook (pull.yml) will be used to run this role.

-1. Provide the required variables from command-line as per below example.
+1. Provide the required variables from command-line as per below example
     ```
     ansible-playbook playbooks/pull.yml
       -e memsource_username=$MEMSOURCE_USERNAME